-SUPPLEMENTAL INSTRUCTION (SI): an academic support program that aims to increase student academic performance in traditionally challenging foundational courses such as Composition, Algebra, and reading-intensive courses.
+SUPPLEMENTAL INSTRUCTION (SI): an academic support program that aims to increase student academic performance in traditionally challenging foundational courses such as Composition, Algebra, and some reading-intensive courses.
 SI provides regularly scheduled, out-of-class, peer-facilitated class sessions that offer students an opportunity to discuss and process course content.
-It is designed to enable students to master course content while they develop skills and integrate effective learning and study strategies.
+It is designed to empower students to master course content while they develop skills and integrate effective learning and study strategies that will transfer to other courses.
 Some incoming students, as indicated by ACT scores, are required to take SI.
-SI not only provides students with support but offers opportunities for student leadership and academic mentoring through specialized training and close communication with faculty.
+SI not only provides students with support but offers opportunities for student leadership and academic mentoring through training and close communication with faculty.